unnati914/Future-Accidents/README.md

  The data available are from the year 2000 till the end of 2020, the first step was estimating the values for the hyper-parameters for the model.
 A step-bystep explanation can be fe accidents caused by alcohol in the image below:
  ![alcohol_forecast](Alcohol_forecast.png)

- ### Deployment:
-The model is deployed on AWS server using FLASK and WSGI web server.
-The model accepts POST requests in JSON body format containing the year and the month (must be after 2021)